oscardm20994/CMIP6/README.md

 equator_class.py, mean_state_class.py - definiton of a two classes which contain temperature and wind metrics from the equatorial region and mean state variables for each model.

 initialise_all.py - script which loads data from all models, cleans data where necessary and initialises instances of classes defined above.
+N.B. to run this initialisation, user must have required CMIP6 data only available to those with [ESGF](https://esgf-node.llnl.gov/search/cmip6/) credentials.

 plotting_routines.py - set of plotting functions

+# Sample Outputs